forestgrape/coronavirus/1_introduction/suggestions.md

 # Suggestions and Tips
-Public Suggestions, Advice and Tips how the live in Covid Times
+General notes on virus diseases and the transmission of coronaviruses.
+Public Suggestions, Advice and Tips how the live and behave in Covid times.

 * [Covid-19 and Virus Infections](#covid-19-and-virus-infections)
 * [Sars-CoV-2 Transmission](#sars-cov-2-transmission)